lddweb/ldd-directory-lite/readme.txt

 A. There is a text field on the Settings page called `Directory Label` where you can change this text.

 = Q. The same image is being displayed across all the listings, why is this? =
 A. The filename of the logo used for each listing is based upon the *login name* that has been entered for each individual listing.
 If all the listings have no login then whatever logo has been uploaded for any one of them will be applied to all of them (same goes if multiple listings have the same login).
-Each listing should have a unique login.
+Each listing should have a unique login. *(Changed in version 1.3.10 to use the **Listing Name**)*

 == Changelog ==

+= 1.3.11 =
+- Fixed bug that prevented optional fields from being cleared and saved after updating an entry.
+- Implemented temporary fix for the limitation on how many entries are displayed at a time.

 = 1.3.10 =